did-app/did-ruby/README.md

 gem 'kno'
 ```

-Or, install it using bundler:
+Then, install it using bundler:

 ```
 $ bundle install